browserengineering/book/book/embeds.md

 And the new `Frame` class will:

 * own the DOM, layout trees, and scroll offset for its HTML document;
-* oun style and layout on the its DOM and layout tree;
+* run style and layout on the its DOM and layout tree;
 * Implement loading and event handling (focus, hit testing, etc) for its HTML document.